 Quick tip: Give this money a chance to grow.
 If retirement is years away, that means leaning more toward stock market-based investments.

-3. Pay this debt down first: high-interest credit card balances
+3. Pay high-interest credit card balances first

 Credit cards can be a rewarding way to pay however, if you use them wisely.
 If you are diligent about paying off your entire balance monthly, you may want to consider a cash-back rewards card.
 That way, your credit card purchases can actually help you accomplish other financial goals.